b-otunga/Portfolio-Project/README.md

-This is a project about the biography of Diana, the purpose and usage of the project is state more information on Bill's hobbies, interests and skills.
-This project is my first assignment for week one and I will explain the list of projects that I have been creating using visual studio code, git bash and the uploading on Github.
+This is a project about the biography of Bill, the purpose and usage of the project is to state more information on Bill's hobbies, interests and skills.
+This project is my first assignment for week one and I will explain the list of projects that I have been creating using visual studio code, git bash and pushing to Github.